IllinoisSimulatorLab/c_szg/README.md

 Szg headers are included in include/, empty lib/(platform)/ directories into which you should drop the libraries.

 Output is in build/(platform)/.

+NOTE: The `env.VariantDir()` call in SConstruct causes everything to be copied from src/ to build/(platform) before building, which is why you may see error messages referring to source files in build/.
+Edit the corresponding files in src/.